• Skip to main content

 Yet his qualities earned him a team that would ‘follow him anywhere’.
 His skills surpassed those of both Scott and Shackleton, who never learnt to build an igloo or hitch dogs to a sled.
 And despite his fecklessness, he never lost a man.
 In his carefully detailed depiction of this complex man, Roberts has written a fresh and gripping tale of polar exploration.

-Filed Under: Book Reviews Tagged With: February 23
+Themes Book Reviews February 23

 Protected by Copyscape